MehulVariya/Lite-Talk/README.md

 ## ✨ Features:

 ### Secure Login :
 __Multi-Factor Authentication:__ Enhance login security with multi-factor authentication.
-This could involve a combination of password, fingerprint, or one-time PIN for added protection.
+This could involve a combination of password, or one-time PIN for added protection.

 ### Intuitive Interface: